-It is an impressive achievement form the moment you hit the queue right up to the staggering ride experience and only has one real drawback, The old Theme was just SO good, but we will come to that later, first more about the current ride.
+It is an impressive achievement from the moment you hit the queue right up to the staggering ride experience and only has one real drawback, The old Theme was just SO good, but we will come to that later, first more about the current ride.

 Queue And Theme

 The Ride operates 3 lift shafts each capable of running two cars simultaneously with 21 Riders in each car.
 This allows for an impressive throughput meaning queues for what is one of the top attractions at the park are sparingly quite shot, certainly when compared to Radiator Springs Racers for example.
 Most of the time you don’t even need a Fast pass as along with a short queue there is plenty to see and do in the queue line itself including a cool pre-show.

 The Pre-text is we are on a visit to the Collector to view his, um collection.
 This includes his latest exhibit the actual Guardians of the Galaxy!
 As you make your way through the collection there are many artifacts from the Marvel Cinematic Universe in display cases including Storm Breaker, Cosmo the Dog, Kree Battle Axe, an Ultron Guard, and many more cool items and Marvel Easter eggs.
 There are also a few “Disney” Easter eggs too including a Bellhop’s hat and luggage tags, as a reference to the old theme and a Doll from It’s a Small World.
-All the while a Video Plays showing the Guardians inside heir special containment exhibits.
+All the while a Video Plays showing the Guardians inside their special containment exhibits.